The evolution to equilibrium of solutions to nonlinear Fokker-Planck equation

-\n with the norm and we have to replace $\rho$ in Proposition \ref{p2.3} by $\wt\rho:=2(d\gamma_1+D_0|b|_\9) $ (see Remark \ref{r3.3} below).
-The assumption (iv), in particular that $D$ is the negative of the gradient of a positive function, becomes, however, important for Sections \ref{s4}--\ref{s6} below, i.e., to prove the $H$-Theorem. \end{remark}
+and we have to replace $\rho$ in Proposition \ref{p2.3} by $\wt\rho:=2(d\gamma_1+E_0|b|_\9) $ (see Remark \ref{r3.3} below).
+The assumption (iv), in particular that $E$ is the negative of the gradient of a positive function, becomes, however, important for Sections \ref{s4}-\ref{s6} below, i.e., to prove the $H$-Theorem. \end{remark}